Terms and Conditions

 - Innovation: Creativity and improvement of existing solutions and/or business processes with respect to current competitors or comparable products and services.
 Within this definition, innovation does not necessarily mean technology.
 (This criteria applies to the Ideas, Startups & Social Entrepreneurship Tracks)

-- Financial Sustainability: The enterprise should be financially sustainable on the long term (this criteria applies to both for-profit and non-for-profit social enterprises).
+- Financial Sustainability: The enterprise should be financially sustainable on the long term.
 Donors’ grants and sponsorships are not considered financial sustainable approaches.
+(This criteria applies to the Ideas, Startups & Social Entrepreneurship Tracks)

 - Scalability: A business idea or a startup should not be limited to a local market.
 At a minimum, a nationwide market should be targeted.
 Preferably, the business should be easy to scale up regionally or globally as the company expands.
 (This criteria applies to the Ideas, Startups & Social Entrepreneurship Tracks)